 Construction of the project was completed in January 2005.

 Our continuing good relationship with the Galeri has brought us back to the project on two occasions now to assist in their efforts to sustain that economic impact and extend and alter the buildings facilities to keep pace with changing demand.
 Previously we extended and modified the theatre space to provide facilities for performers and additional backstage functionality.
-Latterly, following an ACW funded feasibility study in 2014, our latest proposal looks to separate the cinema function from the existing main auditorium space and provide 2 dedicated film theatres within a new extension building.
-In doing so, the main theatre would no longer require constant adaption and reconfiguration to cinema mode whilst the two new smaller auditoria would also be capable of small scale lecture and performance uses.
+Latterly, following an ACW funded feasibility study in 2014, our latest project separates the cinema function from the existing main auditorium space and provides 2 dedicated film theatres within a new extension building.
+In doing so, the main theatre no longer requires constant adaption and reconfiguration to cinema mode whilst the two new smaller auditoria are also capable of small scale lecture and performance uses.

 Connecting through to the existing building circulation on all three levels, the form of the extension also continues the warehouse like appearance of the existing centre with a series of parallel, pitched roof volumes separated by a rectilinear plantroom.
 Locating the cinemas on first floor allows the ground floor to provide a new entrance and double height foyer space that addresses the three-sided external courtyard formed between the Galeri, the cinema extension and the historic Goleuad dockside building.
-Materially, the extension is to be clad in a robust, standing seam zinc sheet to the walls and roof, emphasising the volumes of the cinemas spaces within, with large areas of glazing to the gabled courtyard elevation and ground floor.
+Materially, the extension is clad in a robust, standing seam zinc sheet to the walls and roof, emphasising the volumes of the cinemas spaces within, with large areas of glazing to the gabled courtyard elevation and ground floor.
 The extension was completed August 2018.

-Details of the proposed extension can be seen at the end of the thumbnail images.
+Details of the extension can be seen at the end of the thumbnail images.

 |Architects||Richard Murphy, James Mason, Chris Rogers, Tim Bayman, Fiona Henderson, Chris Rhodes, Adrian Welch, John Walker|